MicrosoftDocs/dynamics-365-intelligent-order-management/topics/globalization.md

 -   United States: East US, South Central US, West US

-You can choose to deploy Intelligent Order Management in a data center close to your locale from the regions in the preceeding list.
+You can choose to deploy Intelligent Order Management in a data center close to your locale from the regions in the preceding list.